-December 24th Normal trading Monday to Saturday 8:00 AM to 12:00 AM midnight Sunday
+December 24th Normal trading Monday to Saturday

-Christmas Day Not permitted
+8:00 AM to 12:00 AM Sunday

-December 31st Normal trading
+Christmas Day Not permitted December 31st Normal trading

-3. Social impact
+Social impact

-The business authorised by this licence must not operate with a greater overall level of social impact on the well-being of the local and broader community than what could reasonably be expected from the information contained in the community impact statement, application and other information submitted in the process of obtaining this licence.
+3. The business authorised by this licence must not operate with a greater overall level of social impact on the wellbeing of the local and broader community than what could reasonably be expected from the information contained in the Community Impact Statement, application and other information submitted in the process of obtaining the licence.

-4. Liquor Accord
+Liquor Accord

-The licensee or its representative must join and be an active participant in the local liquor accord.
+4. The licensee or its representative must join and be an active participant in the local liquor accord.